 This dish of Aunty Yulia’s Beef Short Ribs ($19) can be eaten with a spoon.
 The meat is so tender and falls apart the gentlest of touches.
 There is a beautiful sweetness to the meat which is brought out by the sweet soy glaze.

 Chef Zacharay Tan brought back this ice machine from his travels home.
 Able to be run by hand if the power is off, it is used to make shaved ice for drinks and desserts which traditionally is clear ice which then has syrup added for colour and flavour.
 Chef has used blue pea flower so as to create a wonderful dessert.

 The ABC ($14) is refreshing with the textures of the shaved blue pea flower ice combining with the bubur cha cha and the taro ice cream to make a dessert that is flavoursome, generous and eye-catching.

-Lazy Suzie brings to life a fresh and vibrant cuisine in both its dishes and its cocktails.
+Lucky Suzie brings to life a fresh and vibrant cuisine in both its dishes and its cocktails.
 There is much here to discover and enjoy with the friendly team keen to enhance the experience.
 This is affordable dining with great food and drinks.
-If this cuisine is new to you, Lazy Suzie will be the perfect host and guide.
+If this cuisine is new to you, Lucky Suzie will be the perfect host and guide.

 78 Stanley Street

 This article is posted on Gourmantic.com - All rights reserved - Copyright © 2017.